-Yacht Charter and Boat Rentals in Nelsons Dockyard
+Yacht Charter in Nelsons Dockyard

 Yacht Charter Nelson's Dockyard

 On a Nelsons Dockyard yacht charter with Borrow a Boat you can explore much of Antigua within an easy sail.
-Whatever you want from an Antigua yacht charter, from exploring the 365 beaches to a sail south to the French Caribbean, a Nelson's Dockyard sailing holiday is going to be an unforgettable experience.
+Whatever you want from an Antigua yacht charter, from exploring the 365 beaches to a sail south to the French Caribbean, a Nelson's Dockyard sailing vacation is going to be an unforgettable experience.

-Located on English Harbour, the largest natural harbour in the Leeward Island chain, Nelson's Dockyard wasn't remembered well by its namesake.
+Located on English Harbour, the largest natural harbor in the Leeward Island chain, Nelson's Dockyard wasn't remembered well by its namesake.
 Horatio Nelson tangled with the sugar plantation owners over smuggling while in command of the Royal Navy base between 1784 and 1787 and referred to it as an 'infernal hellhole'.
 Visiting English Harbour today you would think the place anything but!

 Nelson's Dockyard is the old Royal Navy base that was set up to watch the French Caribbean during the Napoleonic Wars and American Revolution.
 It was the biggest base in the region thanks to the deep bay being wide and deep enough for the largest warships to be fully refitted and kept out of the way of hurricanes.